 If your puppy is barking in their crate at night, the chances are they want attention and company.
-Remember, a puppy is used to sleeping in a pile with littermates and his or her mother; it can be pretty scary to sleep alone in the dark.
+Remember, a puppy is used to sleeping in a pile with littermates and their mother; it can be pretty scary to sleep alone in the dark.

 Other common explanations for dog’s barking at night include:

-- Your dog needs to eliminate.
-Your dog is most likely happy with their bathroom routine, and understands that they’ll have a chance last thing at night and first thing in the morning to empty their bladder and bowels.
-If they’re feeling unwell, however, they will be keen to let you know – no dog wants to have an accident in the house.
+- Your dog needs to eliminate: Your dog is most likely happy with their bathroom routine and understands that they’ll have a chance last thing at night and first thing in the morning to empty their bladder and bowels.
+However, if they’re feeling unwell, they will be keen to let you know – no dog wants to have an accident in the house.
 This is particularly likely with senior dogs, who may find that their bladders are not as strong as they once were.